 What city or state would not want clean, green jobs in their backyard?

 Be active in the upcoming elections and ask questions of your politicians.

 What are they going to do to bring in more green jobs?

 If they cannot answer this question, perhaps they are not the best candidate for the campaign—regardless of party affiliation.

-Vote for more clean, green jobs in 2012.
+Vote for more clean, green jobs.